 - a moped, a recreational vehicle, or any combination of recreational vehicles and a trailer, if the trailer has 2 axles or less, and isn’t equipped with airbrakes

-You must drive for 2 years with a Class 5 Graduated Driver's Licence (GDL) with no suspensions to be able to upgrade to a full Class 5 driver's licence.
+You must drive for 2 years with a Class 5 Graduated Driver's Licence (GDL) with no suspensions for the last year to be able to upgrade to a full Class 5 driver's licence.

 It’s recommended, though not mandatory, to take a Driver’s Education course before getting a Class 5 driver’s licence.

-To get a Class 5 GDL and Class 5 driver’s licence you must:
+To get a Class 5 GDL and full Class 5 driver’s licence you must:

 - have had a Class 7 learner’s licence with one year of driving experience